 Opening his mouth, Peter said: “I most certainly understand now that God is not one to show partiality, but in every nation the man who fears Him and does what is right is welcome to Him.
 Acts 10:34, 35.

 Furthermore the explanation that Peter’s message was interrupted before he was able to give enough of the message is not plausible either.
-Yes his message was interrupted, but not before he gave the essential details of Jesus, including that he was proven to be the messiah and that we could be forgiven if we believe in him, fear him, and do what he says.
-Their hearts were already right and they were ready so it just didn’t take any more convincing.
+Yes his message was interrupted, but not before he gave the essential details of Jesus, including that he was proven to be the Messiah and that we could be forgiven if we believe in him, fear him, and do what he says.
+It was a great message, though short.
+Their hearts were already right and they were ready, so it just didn’t take any more convincing.
 It’s the easiest evangelistic sermon of all time.
-Cornelius seeing the angle probably helped.
-J
+Cornelius seeing the angle naturally helped.
+And he never did finish the sermon but exclaimed that since they had the Spirt there was nothing to prevent them from being baptized.
+So these counter-arguments really don’t hold water either.

 15 “If you love Me, you will keep My commandments.
 16 I will ask the Father, and He will give you another Helper, that He may be with you forever; 17 that is the Spirit of truth, whom the world cannot receive [take], because it does not see Him or know Him, but you know Him because He abides with you and will be in you.
 18 “I will not leave you as orphans; I will come to you.
 John 14:15-18

-This verse is not even needed to make the case but if true it would certainly be a clincher against the baptism salvation doctrine.
+The verses mentioned above already indicate this pretty strongly, so this verse is not even needed to make the case but if true it would certainly be a clincher since it clearly says the world cannot receive the Spirit.
 So the article points out that the word “receive” can mean “take” and that Jesus is saying the world can’t take the Sprit from the disciples when He leaves.
 And the word can mean that and there is surrounding context of Jesus leaving them.
-But the actual verse does seem to fit more that the world can’t receive the Spirit, since it says the world doesn’t see or know Him (the Spirit) but the disciples do.
-So this isn’t certain but another passage that really doesn’t fit well with baptism salvation.
+But that actual verse does seem to fit more that the world can’t “receive” the Spirit, since it says the world doesn’t see or know Him (the Spirit) but the disciples do.
+So it’s more in context of accepting the Spirit.
+That’s why all the translators (I quickly checked about 30 on biblehub.com) translated it with the “receive” meaning.
+So they have to translate this verse differently from any of these translations to help make it fit with baptism justification.

 Thief on the cross wasn’t baptized